ycrash/ycrash-k8s/README.md

 # ycrash-k8s

-If you want to quickly run the latest yCrash version on Kubernetes then follow steps given [here]https://docs.ycrash.io/ycrash-server/administration/kubernetes.html.
+If you want to quickly run the latest yCrash version on Kubernetes then follow steps given [here](https://docs.ycrash.io/ycrash-server/administration/kubernetes.html).

+You can also integrate yCrash with the Prometheus.
+For more details visit [Integrate yCrash with Prometheus](https://docs.ycrash.io/ycrash-integration/monitoring-tools/prometheus.html#prerequisites) page.

 If you wish to build Docker image of yCrash server and run it on Kubernetes by yourself then follow the setps given below: